svenssonjoel/lispBM/repl/README.md

 brew install libpng readline
 ```

+To build, call `make` as normal.
 The MacOS version automatically builds the 64 bit version; 32 bit is currently unbuildable.

 ## install as lbm